tingyisu/Binary-Calculators/README.md

 # Binary-Calculators
 There are 2 executable jar files.
-BinaryToDecimalConverter converts from binary to decimal and vice versa.
-BinaryAdditionCalculator calculates the addition of 2 binary numbers.
+BinaryToDecimalConverter.jar converts from binary to decimal and vice versa.
+BinaryAdditionCalculator.jar calculates the addition of 2 binary numbers.

 How to run the executable jar files:
 1. Click on the .jar file